AndreaRigoni/JitFromScratch/README.md

 # JitFromScratch
 Collection of examples from my talks in the [LLVM Social Berlin](https://www.meetup.com/de-DE/LLVM-Social-Berlin/) and [C++ User Group Berlin](https://www.meetup.com/de-DE/berlincplusplus/) that showcase techniques for implementing various aspects of a JIT compiler built with the LLVM 4.0 ORC libraries.
+The repository follows a *perfect history* policy to foster traceability and understanding.

+## Build

 All examples are tested on Linux Mint 18, Mac OS X 10.12 and Windows 10.
-The repository follows a *perfect history* policy to foster traceability and understanding.
+Please find detailed instructions in [Building a JIT from scratch](http://weliveindetail.github.io/blog/post/2017/07/18/building-a-jit-from-scratch.html).

 ## Structure